 Nina Khrushcheva is the granddaughter of the former leader of the Soviet Union, Nikita Khrushchev.
 An associate professor of international affairs at the New School in New York City, and a senior fellow at the World Policy Institute, she is a prolific writer and a shrewd observer of Russia.
-Most recently, she is author of The Lost Khrushchev: A Journey into the Gulag of the Russian Mind.
+She is author of The Lost Khrushchev: A Journey into the Gulag of the Russian Mind.

 Q: Your grandfather famously transferred the Crimean peninsula to Ukraine in 1954.
 Sixty years later, many look back on that move with puzzlement.
 Why did he do it?